WebexCommunity/webex-node-bot-framework/docs/membership-rules-readme.md

 Conversely, if the new member has joined a previously allowed space, but the new member is not authorized, the framework will generate a "despawn" event.
 THe parameters for this event will include the `actorId` set to the ID of the user who added the new user and a new `disallowedMember` parameter, which is the membership of the dissalowed user, will also be sent.

-Developers can look for the presence of the `disallowedMember` parameters in their spawn and despawn handlers to have their bot send a custom message to the space when these events occur, ie:
+Developers can look for the presence of the `disallowedMember` parameters in their spawn and despawn handlers to have their bot send a custom message to the space when these events occur.
+Alternately developers may choose to simply have their bot leave spaces once a dissalowed member enters.
+This is also possible by customizing the despawn logic.

 ```js
 // A spawn event is generated when the framework finds a space with your bot in it